UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Increase the odds of Evil Lilith's dropping an item to compensate for the obnoxiously long immunity phase.
 - Ashen Beast, Minor Kong, P.A.T.
 Mk.
 II, and Sawpenny been added to the Psycho Krieg DLC unique item world drop pool.
 - Make Captain Haunt drop at least two dedicated items per kill.
+- Switch the Quadomizer and Duc on the Rampager and Dreg/Rage.
+- Switch the Messy Breakup and Ten Gallon on GenIVIV and Rax.
 - Improved the Godliath loot pool.
 - Kratch has a chance to drop the Pearl of Knowledge.
 - Gigamind has a chance to drop Null-Pointer.